 [NOTE: Shown here framed is the Second printing - we also have a First printing available]

 A near mint second printing concert poster advertising a February, 1967 concert presented by the Hells Angels and featuring Big Brother and the Holding Company (with Janis Joplin) and Blue Cheer at the California Hall in San Francisco.
 The central image is a photo taken on December 17, 1966 during a “Death of Money” March.
-It is a photo of “Hairy Henry” (Hank), and Phyllis Willner, a member of the Diggers.
-Hank was arrested shortly thereafter for letting Phyllis stand up on his bike.
+It is a photo of “Hairy Henry” Kot, and Phyllis Willner, a member of the Diggers.
+Henry was arrested shortly thereafter for letting Phyllis stand up on his bike.
 When Chocolate George—another Angel—intervened, he was also arrested and the pair was carted off to jail.

 The Hells Angels were formed in California after World War II.
 The club became prominent within, and established its notoriety as part of the 1960s counterculture movement in San Francisco's Haight-Ashbury scene, playing a part at many of the movement's seminal events.
 Members were directly connected to many of the counterculture's primary leaders, such as Ken Kesey and the Merry Pranksters, Allen Ginsberg, Jerry Garcia and the Grateful Dead, Timothy Leary, The Beatles, The Rolling Stones, Tom Wolfe, and Hunter S. Thompson.
 More infamously, the Hells Angels will always be linked with Altamont.